Vampire Weekend: Formation and Vampire Weekend (2006–2009)

-Vampire Weekend (2007–2009)

-The band's first album, Vampire Weekend, was released January 29, 2008 and is ranked number 430 on Rolling Stone's 500 Greatest Albums of All Time and has been hailed as one of the greatest debut albums.
+Self-titled Vampire Weekend, the band's first album was released on January 29, 2008.
+It received contemporary critical acclaim, being ranked number 430 on Rolling Stone's 500 Greatest Albums of All Time, and has been hailed as one of the greatest debut albums.
 It featured a blend of Afropop influences, indie pop, and chamber music elements.
 A success in the US and UK, it peaked at number 15 on the UK Albums Chart and number 17 on the Billboard 200 and had been certified Platinum in both countries.
 Four singles were released from the album; while "A-Punk" peaked at number 25 on the Billboard Modern rock chart and number 55 on the UK Singles Chart, "Oxford Comma" peaked at number 38 in the UK.
 "A-Punk" was ranked the 4th on Rolling Stone's Readers' Rock List: Best Songs of 2008.
 "A-Punk" was also used to open the Will Ferrell/John C. Reilly feature Step Brothers, and featured in the UK television show The Inbetweeners and the video games Guitar Hero 5, Just Dance 2 and Lego Rock Band.